thoughtbot/guides/README.md

     watch heroku ps --app <app>

 Smoke test in browser.

-Write acceptance criteria on the Trajectory story.
-Deliver story.
+Write acceptance criteria on the story and "deliver" the story.

 A team member other than the author should review the feature on staging based on acceptance criteria.